liuqibasixseveneight/QRFolio.UI/src/components/ui/atoms/ProfileHeaderBadge/README.md

 - Extracts usernames from full URLs (e.g., `https://www.linkedin.com/in/user-test-a41100167/` → `user-test-a41100167`)
 - Always creates the proper format: `https://www.linkedin.com/in/[username]`

+**Tooltip Behavior**: The component always shows a shadcn tooltip on hover, which is perfect for truncated text.
+For short text that isn't truncated, the tooltip still provides a nice user experience showing the full content.

 ## Features

 - **Responsive Design**: Adapts to different screen sizes